 The main culprits in S.A.D. are serotonin and melatonin, which are vital chemicals that regulate mood and sleep.
-Serotonin is produced by the pituitary gland and is responsible for modulating mood, emotion, sleep and appetite.
+Serotonin is produced by the pituitary gland and is responsible for modulating good mood, emotion, sleep and appetite.
 Melatonin regulates your body’s circadian cycles of sleep and waking.
-When melatonin is too high, it disrupts sleep.
+When melatonin is too low, it disrupts sleep.
 When the nights grow longer and the sun is in short supply, production of these two important chemicals dwindles.

-- Take the Right Supplements
+- 1. Take the Right Supplements

-- Alter Your Diet
+- 2. Alter Your Diet

-- Stay Socially Active
+- 4. Stay Social

 Social withdrawal is a common reaction to the stress of depression.
 Feelings of isolation, in that circular logic of the depressed mind, tend to make us crave more isolation.

-- Use Full Spectrum Light
+- 5. Use Full Spectrum Light

 Lack of exposure to sunlight is the key cause of S.A.D.
 On a sunny day you are exposed to nearly 70,000 lux (units of light).
 On cloudy days light levels can decrease to 5,000 lux.
 Fluorescent lighting, in your home or office, only provides 15-200 lux.